aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 The goal of CDK Metadata is twofold:

-* Track what library versions customers are using, so that if there are severy (security) problems with a library, we can contact them in a targeted fashion and suggest they upgrade.
+* Track what library versions customers are using, so that if there are severe (security) problems with a library, we can contact them in a targeted fashion and suggest they upgrade.
 * Get business metrics on the adoption of CDK and its libraries.
 This includes # of accounts,